zerosync/zerosync.github.io/index.md

 As none of the above mentioned project offered a real solution to my problem I started the idea of ZeroSync.

 ## Planned components
 > **Please note!** <br/> The features described below and on the component's wikis goes beyond the project's scope.
-Members can choose their own workload depending on their personal skill.
+Each participant of the project can choose their own workload depending on their personal skill.
+The component's use cases within the wiki are just ideas on how the component might work. **You shape the details!**

 ###Core library
 The core library implements common functionality every component requires.
 Every component embedding the core will become an _ZeroSync Participant_.
 ZeroSync libzs is going to handle the peer to peer communication between participants.
-It also provides a simple version handling where it needs the participant to store or provide data.
+It also provides a simple version handling participants can leverage.
+Further it will pass updates from other participants to store and request to provide data to other participants.
 Components are different from a storing and providing data point of view.
-So this methods can't be part of the core itself and need to be implemented by the participant.
+So the implementation for storing and providing data can't be part of the core itself and needs to be implemented within the components.
 A desktop client for example stores and provides data by accessing the local file system, a mobile clients may do so as well.
-On the other hand a server has to store files in some sort of content repository due to the version control it offers and query them when requested to provide them by the core.
-Further the web app doesn't store any data at all but requires the metadata to keep up to date.<br/>
+On the other hand a server has to store files in some sort of content repository due to the version control it offers and query them when requested to provide.
+Ans a web app doesn't store any data but may request the metadata and single files for download.<br/>
 Another part of the core will be a discovery functionality which will work at least for the local LAN.

 ### File sync client
-The client watches to file system for changes.
-Each operation system (Linux,Mac and Windows) therefore needs a own watch implementation.
-It also needs to listen for changes from other clients to keep everything in sync.
+The clients primary task is to watch the file system for changes.
+Each operation system (Linux, Mac and Windows) has there own methods and functions for this.
+Therefore each OS needs an own watch implementation.
+But we don't have to start from scratch here.
+Open source projects like owncloud already handling this pretty well.
+One idea could be to fork their client and only use the file system watch part.
+In case of an updated file the client will inform others about the change.
+And provide the data once they request it.

 ### File sync server
 It handles the version control of files